 These are all the services available for complete lawn care, and for ensuring a nice, healthy lawn all year long:

-- Mowing – Mowing the lawn serves a twofold purpose.
-First, mowing the lawn on a regular basis helps keep the grass short, neat and even.
-This also gives your lawn a very well manicured and orderly appearance.
-Second, mowing the lawn helps keep your lawn healthy and eliminate some of the pests from the grass at the same time.
-It can also ensure that various pieces of debris are picked up and are cleared every week, so that nothing really accumulates in the grass.
+Mowing – Mowing the lawn serves a twofold purpose.
+First, mowing the lawn on a regular basis helps keep the grass short, neat, and even.
+This also gives your lawn a very well-manicured and orderly appearance.
+Second, mowing the lawn helps keep your lawn healthy and eliminates some of the pests from the grass at the same time.
+It can also ensure that various pieces of debris are picked up and are cleared every week so that nothing really accumulates in the grass.

-- Edging – By doing this, your garden will have a well defined look that is definitely more attractive.
-Adding a border also eliminates the need of frequent grass plucking from the plant beds.
+Edging – By doing this, your garden will have a well-defined look that is definitely more attractive.
+Adding a border also eliminates the need for frequent grass plucking from the plant beds.
 It also keeps mulch in its place and provides a mowing path that makes mowing easier.

-- Mulching – Mulch is valuable for your lawns health and care because it insulates the soil helping to provide a buffer from heat and cold temperatures.
-It also retains water helping to keep the roots moist and keeps weeds out to help prevent root competition.
-Mulching prevents soil compaction and reduces lawn mower damage.
+Mulching – Mulch is valuable for the health and care of your lawn because it insulates the soil helping to provide a buffer from heat and cold temperatures.
+It also retains water helping to keep the roots moist and keeping weeds out to help prevent root competition.
+Mulching prevents soil compaction and reduces lawnmower damage.

-- Aerating – Aeration enhances oxygen levels in the soil of your lawn thus stimulating root growth.
-Inserting holes in your lawn allows speeding up of the moisture and nutrient absorption.
+Aerating – Aeration enhances oxygen levels in the soil of your lawn thus stimulating root growth.
+Inserting holes in your lawn allows speeding up moisture and nutrient absorption.

-- Leaf Clean-up – When leaves are left on the grass, they reduce its ability to photosynthesize by shading available light.
-Leaf removal is most important with newly seeded lawns, since the young grass will die without light more quickly than the established turf.
+Leaf Clean-up – When leaves are left on the grass, they reduce their ability to photosynthesize by shading available light.
+Leaf removal is most important with newly seeded lawns since the young grass will die without light more quickly than the established turf.
 Leaf Clean-up is also essential for the visual appearance of your lawn!